Woughton Community Council Landscape Team

 Meet the Team

-From left to right Ian Tegerdine (Manager) Stuart Rose, Vinny Haddock, James Appleby and Paul Johnson.
+From left to right Ian Tegerdine (Manager), Vinny Haddock (Senior Landscape Operative), Stuart Rose, James Appleby and Paul Johnson.

 Whilst Woughton Community Council promises to carry out the landscaping maintenance to the very best of our ability, there will of course be some issues that we will be unable to deal with directly.
 Issues that may arise vary from unknown land ownership to the unpredictability of the weather.
 However, we will advise you on a case by case situation regarding these specifics.

-Hedgecutting – We are currently addressing urgent enquiries across the parish on a daily basisr estates.
+Hedgecutting – We are currently addressing urgent enquiries across the parish on a daily basis.
 Our schedule for the winter will be as follows

 For urgent enquiries please either telephone our office number on 01908 395681 or email firstname.lastname@example.org and leave your name contact number and brief description of enquiry.